-The goal is to keep your blood sugar level as close to normal as possible to delay or prevent complications.
-Generally, the goal is to keep your daytime blood sugar levels before meals between 80 and 130 mg/dL (4.44 to 7.2 mmol/L) and your after-meal numbers no higher than 180 mg/dL (10 mmol/L) two hours after eating.
+The goal is to keep the blood sugar level as close to normal as possible to delay or prevent complications.
+Generally, the goal is to keep the daytime blood sugar levels before meals between 80 and 130 mg/dL (4.44 to 7.2 mmol/L).
+After-meal numbers should be no higher than 180 mg/dL (10 mmol/L) two hours after eating.

 Insulin and other medications

 Anyone who has type 1 diabetes needs insulin therapy throughout their life.

 There are many types of insulin, including:

 - Short-acting insulin.
 Sometimes called regular insulin, this type starts working around 30 minutes after injection.
 It reaches peak effect at 90 to 120 minutes and lasts about 4 to 6 hours.
 Examples are Humulin R, Novolin R and Afrezza.

 - Rapid-acting insulin.
 This type of insulin starts working within 15 minutes.
 It reaches peak effect at 60 minutes and lasts about 4 hours.
 This type is often used 15 to 20 minutes before meals.
 Examples are glulisine (Apidra), lispro (Humalog, Admelog and Lyumjev) and aspart (Novolog and FiAsp).

 - Intermediate-acting insulin.
 Also called NPH insulin, this type of insulin starts working in about 1 to 3 hours.
 It reaches peak effect at 6 to 8 hours and lasts 12 to 24 hours.
 Examples are insulin NPH (Novolin N, Humulin N).